-Figure 14.
-Timeline of IIJA funds allocated to Section 5310 Table of Figures Figure 1.
-HSTP involves transit providers and transit Figure 15.
-Accessible vehicle from the Central Illinois riders such as these (pictured in front of a CityLift Agency on Aging (CIAOA), based in downtown Peoria30 vehicle)2 Figure 16.
-A wheelchair is a physical limitation that can Figure 2.
-Four categories of goals shown in the Action either prevent one from driving or make it challenging for them 31 Figure 3.
-Paratransit vehicles with accessible features Figure 17.
-Total population of youth in HSTP Region 532 from MSW Projects in Marshall and Stark counties.
-Figure 18.
-Map of youth population (17 years and younger) Figure 4.
-CityLink bus, part of the Greater Peoria Mass Figure 19.
-(Right) Total population of seniors in HSTP Transit District (GPMTD).
+Table of Figures Figure 1.
+HSTP involves transit providers and transit riders such as these (pictured in front of a CityLift Figure 2.
+Four categories of goals shown in the Action Figure 3.
+Paratransit vehicles with accessible features from MSW Projects in Marshall and Stark counties.
+Photo from MSW Projects.
+16 Figure 4.
+CityLink bus, part of the Greater Peoria Mass Transit District (GPMTD).
 Photo from GPMTD.
 17 Figure 5.
-Paratransit vehicle with accessible features Figure 20.
-Map of senior population (65 years and older) from Fulton County Rural Transit (FCRT) in Fulton Figure 21.
-Total population of people with disabilities in Figure 6.
+Paratransit vehicle with accessible features from Fulton County Rural Transit (FCRT) in Fulton County.
+Photo from FCRT.
+18 Figure 6.
 Map of all HSTP regions throughout Illinois.
-HSTP Region 5 36 Courtesy of the Champaign County Regional Planning Figure 22.
-Map of people with disabilities across HSTP Commission document, "Illinois Public Transit Figure 23.
-Total population of people living below the Figure 7.
-Map of HSTP Region 5, encompassing Peoria, Tazewell, Woodford, Marshall, Stark, Fulton, and Knox Figure 24.
-Map of people living below the poverty line counties......20 Figure 8.
-Population density across HSTP Region 5..21 Figure 25.
-Total population of households with zero Figure 9.
-Map of Peoria-Pekin Urbanized Area within vehicles in HSTP Region 5 40 Figure 26.
-Map of households living with zero vehicles Figure 10.
-Population density map for the Peoria-Pekin across HSTP Region 5......41 Figure 27.
-Total population of veterans in HSTP Region 5 Figure 11.
-Paratransit vehicle with accessible features42 from We Care in Tazewell and Woodford counties.
-Figure 28.
-Map of veteran population across HSTP Region 5 Photo from We Care.
+Courtesy of the Champaign County Regional Planning Commission document, "Illinois Public Transit Systems" 19 Figure 7.
+Map of HSTP Region 5, encompassing Peoria, Tazewell, Woodford, Marshall, Stark, Fulton, and Knox Figure 8.
+Population density across HSTP Region 5 ..
+21 Figure 9.
+Map of Peoria-Pekin Urbanized Area within Figure 10.
+Population density map for the Peoria-Pekin Figure 11.
+Paratransit vehicle with accessible features from We Care in Tazewell and Woodford counties.
+Photo from We Care.
 24 Figure 12.
 City of Galesburg fixed-route bus.
-Photo Figure 29.
-Total population of minority residents in HSTP from the City of Galesburg.......26 Region 5......
-44 Figure 13.
-CountyLink accessible rural transit vehicle Figure 30.
-Map of minority populations across HSTP Region from the Greater Peoria Mass Transit District in Peoria County.
-Photo from GPMTD......27 Figure 31.
-Level of transportation dependence throughout
+Photo from the City of Galesburg.......26 Figure 13.
+CountyLink accessible rural transit vehicle from the Greater Peoria Mass Transit District in Peoria County.
+Photo from GPMTD......27